C0deWiser/exiftool/README.md

 Add `json` column to a database and apply `AsIptc` cast to an attribute.

-Cast require `Exiftool` to be registered as a service in `ApplicationServiceProvider`.
+Cast requires `Exiftool` to be registered as a service in `ApplicationServiceProvider`.

 ```php